 7 festive walks to get you excited for winter.

 One of the best things about the chilly season is the festive strolls.
-Wrapped up in a warm thick coat, walking through the crisp frosty grass, whilst the sun is shining and the air is fresh.
+Wrapped up in a warm waterproof coat, walking through the crisp frosty grass, whilst the sun is shining and the air is fresh.
 These sound like the perfect conditions for a winter walk.

 Walks can often be perceived as ‘boring’ but once you visit one of these locations you will want to explore them all.
 Take a look at our selection of walks around South Manchester and pick the perfect one for you.
 Open your eyes to the sights of Manchester.